Real, Completely Biased Lead Generation Review from a Dummy

-But if you watch the 9-minute clip above and understand his point about owning assets (especially real estate… hint, hint) — you can skip his books.
+But if you watch the 9-minute clip above and understand his point about owning assets such as real estate (hint, hint)…

-And your financial IQ will be higher than 99% of the population (#fact).
+You can skip his books and your financial IQ will still be higher than 99% of the population (#fact).

 Here’s another reason why lead gen is a smart business model:

 Think about it:

 How often do you go to page 2 or 3 of Google?